 PATHS Program

 Welcome to the UCBA PATHS Program (Persisting And THriving Students).
-PATHS is a program designed to support the educational, professional and personal success of Black Students at UC Blue Ash College.
+PATHS is a program designed to support the educational, professional and personal success of BIPOC Students at UC Blue Ash College.

-This program is designed to enhance your first-year experience by providing campus resources, leadership training, workshops, peer mentoring, and other social and academic activities promote the success of our students.
-Participants will be expected to engage in the following ways:
+This program is designed to enhance your first-year experience by providing campus resources, leadership training, workshops, and other social and academic activities to promote the success of our students.
+Participants can engage in the following ways:

 Summer Transitional Program

-- Genesis: This summer bridge program introduces you to our UCBA support networks, students, staff and faculty.
-During this 2-hour virtual experience we will engage students with student leaders, UCBA Alumni, Staff and Faculty members that make up your UCBA village.
+• Genesis: This summer bridge program introduces students to our UCBA support networks, students, staff and faculty.
+During this event we will engage students with student leaders, UCBA Alumni, Staff and Faculty members that make up their UCBA village.

 PATHS School Year Events